Sodimico

-Sodimico (Société de développement industriel et minier du Congo) is a state-owned mining company in the Democratic Republic of the Congo (DRC).
+Sodimico (Société de développement industriel et minier du Congo) is a Congolese state-owned mining company in the Democratic Republic of the Congo (DRC).

+In 2022 the DRC General Inspectorate of Finance blamed the government for putting the company into bankruptcy through mismanagement and corruption.

 Early years

 Sodimico took over several mining properties from the Union Miniere du Katanga in 1967, when President Mobotu partially nationalized the Zaire economy.

 Sodimico was a subsidiary of the giant state-owned Gécamines.

 The primary focus was on gold mining.

 In 1988 the Kinsenda mine was flooded, halting production for two years.

 During the 1990s the company was badly affected by civil conflict and by the government's privatization policies.
 In many cases workers went unpaid for months.